igr/blog/src/content/posts/2025-12-19-neuromancer/index.md

 I wanted to explore and better understand what happened here, hence this text.
 It is not an excuse, as I do not need one.
 I am fine with my work.
 I enjoy creating it, I enjoy programming, and I feel I can express myself this way.

-Let me conclude this chapter with a message from a fellow redditor:
+Let me conclude this chapter with two messages from a fellow redditors:

+> Wow.
+This sucks actually.
+You did a great job showing how overreliance on technology can destroy our humanity.

+And:

 > I'm sorry people in a cyberpunk chat of all subs don't understand algorithmic art. as a fellow artist, I just want to recognize your image, it's good, clever, and a great text to choose as the base. it's really disheartening to see people just assume it's AI and come out firing